Robust Identity Perceptual Watermark Against Deepfake Face Swapping: Experiment

-\textbf{Discussion.} In general, Salt and Pepper and Gaussian Noise are the most challenging common manipulations that cause fluctuations in the watermark recovery accuracies for all watermarking algorithms as summarized in Table~\ref{tab:bit_accuracy_celebahq}.
+\textbf{Discussion.} In general, Salt and Pepper and Gaussian Noise are the most challenging common manipulations that cause fluctuations in the watermark recovery accuracies for most watermarking algorithms as summarized in Table~\ref{tab:bit_accuracy_celebahq_128} and Table~\ref{tab:bit_accuracy_celebahq_256}.
 This is consistent with the visualization results in Fig.~\ref{fig:common_exhibition} (col. 6 \& 9) such that these two manipulations add a plethora of perceivable noises to the images and thus heavily jeopardize the hidden watermarks.
-On the other hand, the contrastive robust watermarking frameworks fail to maintain robustness when facing the state-of-the-art face swapping models.
-As a result, our proposed model is the only one that maintains the bit-wise watermark recovery accuracies above 95\% for all common manipulations and above 90\% for all face swapping manipulations, while the contrastive methods are heavily affected by at least one of the manipulations.
+On the other hand, the contrastive robust watermarking frameworks fail to consistently maintain robustness when facing state-of-the-art face swapping models.
+As a result, our proposed model is the only one that maintains the bit-wise watermark recovery accuracies above 95\% for all common manipulations and above $80\%$ and $85\%$ at $128 \times 128$ and $256 \times 256$ resolutions, respectively, for all face swapping manipulations, while the contrastive methods are heavily affected by at least one of the manipulations.